 - Absolute (day+time) - day in year and current absolute time

-Depending on the range and signal, it may be more practical to change the number of grid lines in Y axis ticks from 2 (default) to 8 - or remove them completely.
+Depending on the range and signal, it may be more practical to change the number of grid lines in Y-axis ticks from 2 (default) to 8 - or remove them completely.

 IMPORTANT: Be aware that all these display types represent only statistic values for the online display.
 The settings have no influence on the other displays or the data storage.

-With the Average time drop-down list, you can define the update rate for the selected instrument.
+With the Average time drop-down list, you can define the update rate for the selected widget.
 As a standard, the values for the display type will be calculated Fast (0.1 s) over a period of 0.1 seconds, which also represents the internal minimum calculation period.

 Upper & Lower limit